 - Push back, and be willing to lose a funder.
 We have to take more risks, you guys.
 Sometimes, telling the truth or refusing to break down our expenses and forcing people to focus on outcomes, or refusing to accept funds to do things that would ultimately cost us more than it brings in revenues, may cost us a funder or donor, but this short-term sacrifice may be far better for our organization and for our sector in the long run.

 For too long, we nonprofits have been fuming during happy hours about restricted funding.
 It is frustrating that people don’t understand how critical things like rent and insurance and electricity and computers and professional development and staff time are to our mission.
 It is insulting that people think we nonprofits would run amok and buy gold-plated business cards encrusted with Swarovski crystals if left unchecked (that’s ridiculous; we all know that those crystals would scratch up our smart phones).
 It is annoying and sometimes aggravating having to constantly figure out who is paying for what.
 But we can no longer just fume among each other and with a few funder allies.
 I’m looking forward to a day when all funding is unrestricted and we can all just focus on outcomes and impact.
 But in order to get there, we ourselves need to stop perpetuating donors’ and funders’ propensity to restrict funding.
 It’ll be tough.
-Like Sophia from the Golden Girls says, “Fasten your seatbelt, slut puppy.
+Like Sophia from the Golden Girls says to Blanche, “Fasten your seatbelt, slut puppy.
 This ain’t gonna be no cakewalk!”
 But we’ll get there if we do our part and keep at it.